Scrivito/scrivito_three_column_widget/README.md

 ## Steps for Usage

-- Insert the Widget 'Two Columns' somewhere and put a widget into both columns that become visible.
+- Insert the Widget 'Three Columns' somewhere and put a widget into each column that becomes visible.
 - Edit the Widget Properties to modify the column widths.